tfausak/cabal-gild/README.md

   validate input or provide any checks or lints.
 However some quality of life features, like automatic module discovery, are desireable.

+- Formatting should be as regular as possible.
+Special cases for particular fields or sections should be avoided unless it improves quality of life.
+For example, interpreting the `build-depends` field to pretty print it is okay.

 - The command line utility should be fast enough to run on every save.
 It should not need network access.